-Swigert later resigned from NASA to make a run at politics.
-He successfully won a seat in the U.S. House of Representatives representing Colorado in 1982.
-He died of cancer, however, before he could take office.
+A few years later, Swigert resigned from NASA to enter politics.
+He won a seat in the U.S. House of Representatives representing Colorado in 1982, but died of bone cancer just before he could take office.

 "How do I apply for an extension?" he asked from space to those in Mission Control, who began to laugh.
 "Things kind of happened real fast down there and I need an extension.
 I'm really serious."

 Flight director Glynn Lunney later reassured the astronaut: American citizens who were out of the country received a 60-day filing extension.
-"I assume this applies," he told the astronaut, who was actually off the planet at that time.
+"I assume this applies," he told the astronaut, who was already far from the planet at that time.

-Undeterred, Swigert tried again for a government seat to represent his home state of Colorado.
+Always a fighter, Swigert tried again, this time for a U.S. House seat to represent his home state of Colorado.
 He began campaigning for the Republican nomination for Colorado's 6th District, and easily secured it.
-Swigert was diagnosed with bone marrow cancer, however, during his run.
+However, Swigert was diagnosed with bone marrow cancer during his run.